pavelvodrazka/ctf-writeups/hackvent2017/challenges/day24/README.md

 This stage contained *Tools* section with a form which generated certificate based on submitted CRS.

 Hints 3 and 4 directed me to the `state` field of CSR which suffered from SQL injection.
 I wrote a script which used blind time-based SQLi on that field to find useful data in the underlying database.
-It was very time consuming part but i managed to extract link to the last stage from column `private_key` of the first row of table `hv24_2.keystorage`.
+It was very time consuming part but I managed to extract link to the last stage from column `private_key` of the first row of table `hv24_2.keystorage`.
 It contained this value:

 ```
 challenges.hackvent.hacking-lab.com:1089?key=W5zzcusgZty9CNgw